-Two NE: (S, S), and (H, H), where the former Pareto dominates the latter!
+Two NE: (S, S), and (H, H), where the former is strictly better for each player than the latter!
 Which one is more reasonable?

 If each player believes that the other one will go for hare, then (H, H) is a reasonable outcome \Rightarrow a society of individualists who do not cooperate at all.